 How does it work?

 The PPS has its own big top venue, and can be easily reached by tuk tuk from town for $1-2 each way.
 We walked it there, but the fear of stray dog bites was high.
 Probably easier to get a tuk tuk there and back!
-Tickets can be bought across town, we got ours at our guesthouse, and are $15 each.
+Tickets can be bought across town, we got ours from Star Hotel where we were staying, and were $15 each.

 Before the show, there are a few things you can do.
 There is a gallery of work presented by some of the visual arts students, which is well worth checking out.
 There’s seemingly an endless display of talent on offer at this school!
 An onsite bar and small shop are also open prior to the show.
 You can have a drink, or buy a print made by a student.
 The perfect souvenir to take home!